Finance calculator

 Is the return rate guaranteed?

-No. The return rate is only an assumption for educational modeling.
+No. The return rate is only an assumption for planning and scenario modeling.
 Real investment returns can vary and may be negative.

 How often does this compound?